Uberspace/lab/source/guide_roundcube.rst

 ``cd`` to your :manual:`home directory <basics-home>` (e.g. ``/home/isabell``), download the latest release of Roundcube and extract it.

-.. warning:: Make sure to download and extract the tarball to a different location as your active roundcube installation to prevent an accidetalliy override!
+.. warning:: Make sure to download and extract the tarball to a different location as your active roundcube installation to prevent an accidental override!

 .. note:: Check the Roundcube_ website or `Github Repository`_ for the latest stable release and copy the download link to the Complete.tar.gz file.
 Then use ``wget`` to download it.
 Replace the URL with the one you just got from GitHub/Website.